 The gluten free Italian loaf / baguette recipe using my gfJules Pizza Crust Mix has the unmistakable herbs of your favorite Italian recipes baked in, plus the soft bread and old world crust combination we all love.
 (This recipe is easily doubled, by the way, just use the entire gfJules Pizza Crust Mix and have enough to share!)

-Another version is made with my gfJules Gluten Free Bread Mix — with this updated mix, you don’t even need a pan!
+Another version is made with my gfJules Gluten Free Bread Mix — with this updated mix, you don’t even need a pan or eggs!

 Using one of these mixes is the most reliable way to get this delicious bread to work, since milk powders with the scratch version differ and produce varying results.